-We just recently unleashed http://www.stockstotrade.com which has preset defined scans on how to find the best stocks to trade, but if you want to search for companies that actually make money, well, student N.L. has a useful guest blog post for you:
+We just recently unleashed https://www.stockstotrade.com which has preset defined scans on how to find the best stocks to trade, but if you want to search for companies that actually make money, well, trading challenge student N.L. has a useful guest blog post for you:

 Companies are created with the sole purpose of making money.
 After all the growth that companies aim for it comes down to how many stacks of cash they make.
 When you are looking for stocks that have a good chance of one day popping you can look to small, low-priced companies that still manage to make cash.